Branching processes with pairwise interactions: Introduction and main results

 which characterises the cooperation and competition mechanisms of the BPI-process.
 In the sequel, we refer to $\Phi_{c,b}$ as the {\it interaction mechanism}.

 An interesting and special case of the already introduced family of processes is the so-called logistic branching process (or LB-process for short), i.e., when $c >0$ and $b=0$.
-The LB-process was introduced and deeply studied by Lambert in \cite{La2005} under the following log-moment condition
+The LB-process was introduced and studied deeply by Lambert in \cite{La2005} under the following log-moment condition

-Another important example is the corresponding counting block process of the so-called Kingman's coalescent which corresponds to the absence of natural deaths, branching and cooperation events in our model (i.e., $d=\rho = b=0$), see Kingman \cite{Kingman1982} for further details.
+Another important example is the corresponding counting block process of the so-called Kingman's coalescent \cite{Kingman1982} which corresponds to the absence of natural deaths, branching and cooperation events in our model (i.e., $d=\rho = b=0$).

-Models with cooperation have appeared in the literature before, for instance we mention Sturm and Zwart \cite{Sturm2015} and more recently Gonz\'alez Casanova et al. \cite{Pa2017}, where a more general model is considered which includes other types of interactions besides competition and cooperation, namely {\it annihilation} (which is a pairwise interaction event) and {\it catastrophes} (which is a multiple interaction event).
-Despite that annihilation is a pairwise interaction event, we exclude it from our model due to its complexity (it produces negative jumps of size equals $2$) and since it cannot be covered with the techniques we develop here.
+Models with cooperation have appeared in the literature before, for instance we mention Sturm and Zwart \cite{Sturm2015} and more recently Gonz\'alez Casanova et al.\ \cite{Pa2017}, where a more general model is considered which includes other types of interactions besides competition and cooperation, namely {\it annihilation} (which is a pairwise interaction event) and {\it catastrophes} (which is a multiple interaction event).
+Despite the fact that annihilation is a pairwise interaction event, we exclude it from our model due to its complexity (it produces negative jumps of size two) and it cannot be covered with the techniques we develop here.

-According to the infinitesimal generator $Q$ defined above, we have the following classification of states of a BPI-process.
+According to the infinitesimal generator $Q$ in \eqref{BPIQmatrix}, we have the following classification of states of BPI-processes.